kaorahi/lizgoban/README.md

 And more...

 * Visualization of search progress via plots of (visits, winrate, prior) [4]
+* Real-time display of area counts by KataGo [3]
+* Trial boards that can be used like tabs in web browsers [1]
 * Detection of inconsistency between analyses before/after a move [4]
-* Trial boards that can be used like tabs in web browsers [1]
-* Keyboard shortcuts, e.g. "3" key for the third variation [5]
 * Watch Leela Zero vs. Leela Zero with different network weights (with real-time comparison of their plans) [3]
 * Play against weakened Leela Zero in several ways [3]
+* Keyboard shortcuts, e.g. "3" key for the third variation [5]
 * Let-me-think-first mode in autoplay: plain board for n seconds and then suggestions for n seconds in each move [3]

 ## Usage